vladtsit/node-red-keenetic/README.md

 Simple flow to show how to use Keenetic API from Node-RED. http://forum.keenetic.com for API questions.
 See flow.jpg for visual representation.

-In this flow modern (2.13+ firmware) supported and secured method for authentification is used to minimize router overhead.
+In this flow modern (2.13+ firmware) supported and highly secured method for authentification is used to minimize router overhead.
 Every 5-sec request polling usually have low effect on router cpu load by my experience.

 APIs demoed:
 1) WIFI devices connected